 Filling pastry bags might be a little bit of a mess, especially if you’re going to enjoy it with the kids.
-And although it’s all going to be worth it in the end, you can avoid all the unnecessary mess with the help of a tall drinking glass and a tip coupler.
-Here’s how to do it:
+And although it’s all going to be worth it in the end, you can avoid all the unnecessary mess with the help of a tall drinking glass.

-- Place the tall glass down and fold the big end of the bag so that you get a nice and wide opening for your frosting, homemade icing, or purees.
+- Place the tall glass down and fold the big end of the bag, creating a cuff.
+This way, you get a nice and wide opening for your frosting, homemade icing, or purees.
 This also enables you to scrape your spatula easier later on.

 - Using a spatula, take some of the frostings you made and put them in the icing bag.
 Once you’ve filled it up to ½ or ⅔ of it, you can stop.
 Filling the pastry bag too much will make it harder to use, especially when you’re using thick frostings.